Rayan-Weragala/Rayan-Weragala/README.md

 ### Hi there 👋,I'm Rayan Weragala
 🎓 An enthusiastic undergraduate student diving into the exciting world of software development.
-My coding journey began with PHP, HTML, and CSS, and C. I've been on a quest to master languages like Python, Java, Kotlin, R and for crafting engaging web experiences.
+My coding journey began with PHP, HTML, and CSS, and C. I've been on a quest to master languages like Python, Java, Kotlin and Javascript for crafting engaging web experiences.
 Exploring Kotlin has also allowed me to venture into the realm of Android app development.

 🔍 I thrive on challenges and love transforming concepts into functional code.
 Whether it's tackling intricate algorithms or designing user-friendly interfaces, I'm dedicated to building solutions that blend innovation with practicality.